0x77ff/How-to-build-a-WIFI-jammer/README.md

 ## Project Overview
 This project is based on Arduino nano and utilizes the NRF24L01 module for easy construction.
 It is designed to be both cheap and effective.\
-It can jam Wi-Fi within up to 10-15 metres away!\
+It can jam Wi-Fi up to 10-15 metres away!\
 The NRF24L01 is used as our jammer module and the Arduino nano is used to interface with it.\
 You can expect range of about 5m-10m+ depending on which nrf24l01 module you choose.\
 This is a very simple and beginner friendly project that anyone can build, so lets get to building it!